William Kelley - 31/10/2018

 Domaine des Comtes Lafon

-The white wines are whole bunch pressed then settled in tank at 12°C for 24 hours.
-No new oak is used for the village wines, up to 70% for Charmes and Perrières, less for Genevrières, and 100% for Le Montrachet, though these are subsequently racked into older wood.
-The wines spend a second winter in wood
+Chardonnay grapes are whole-bunch pressed, settled in tanks at cool temperatures and then fermented and aged in wood.
+No new oak is used for the village wines; 25-40% new oak is typically used for the Premiers Crus and 100% for Le Montrachet, though these are subsequently racked into older wood where they spend a second winter before bottling.

 The finest and most elegant red wines of the Côte de Beaune are grown in Volnay, a village which might be twinned with Chambolle- Musigny in the Côte de Nuits, for the high active chalk content in the soil and comparatively low clay content.Whereas in earlier times Volnay was made in a particularly light, early drinking style, these days there are many producers making wines which age extremely well.
 The best vineyards run either side of the RN73 trunk road.

 Pinot Noir is probably the most frustrating, and at times infuriating, wine grape in the world.
 However when it is successful, it can produce some of the most sublime wines known to man.
 This thin-skinned grape which grows in small, tight bunches performs well on well-drained, deepish limestone based subsoils as are found on Burgundy's Côte d'Or.